kalyanakkondapalli/research-reproducibility-framework/README.md

 Python toolkit to package datasets, code, dependencies, and results for reproducible research.
 CLI, Docker, and optional FastAPI dashboard included.

+## Problem

+Scientific workflows often fail reproducibility because datasets, code, dependencies, and results are not packaged together.

+## Solution

+# RRF is a Python toolkit that:

+- Packages code, datasets, environment, and results into reproducible bundles.

+- Generates a manifest with metadata (Python versions, dependencies, timestamps).

+- Provides CLI and optional dashboard for workflow execution.

+- Integrates with CI/CD pipelines (GitHub Actions, GitLab, etc.) for automated reproducibility.

+## Global Use

+- Researchers across all disciplines

+- JOSS audience

+- Open science educators and labs

+## Showcase Impact

+- Supports open science and reproducibility

+- Provides citation-ready workflows

+- Enables reproducible pipelines for teaching and research

 ## Quickstart

 ```bash